Sama-Amr/Cards-Game/README.md

 # Cards-Game
-An animation model using Cards implemented on QT Creator
+An animation model of Cards implemented on QT Creator